eficode-academy/argocd-katas/argocd-and-helm.md

 - Click save.

-> :bulb: Argo UI may break when you click save.
-This is because the multi source feature is still in beta.
-If this happens, you can just refresh the page and it should be fine.

 ![Jenkins sync problems](img/jenkins-app-sync-problem.png)

 > :bulb: It might also be that the application has a hard time syncing the new pod.
 You can try to delete the replica set and see if it works.
 If not, you can delete the application and try again.